How to File Nebraska Articles of Incorporation

 Signature

-Finally, the signature of the directors and shareholders are required on the form.
-You can have more than one share and director.
-All your initial directors must submit their official signature while filing the corporation in Nebraska.
+Finally, the signatures of the directors and shareholders are required on the form.
+You can have more than one share and be a director.
+All your initial directors must submit their official signatures while filing the corporation in Nebraska.
 Get their signatures to file the Articles of Incorporation.

 Step 2: Submit the Articles of Incorporation in Nebraska

-Once you are done filling up the form, now it is time for you to submit it.
-The form can be submitted in two method that is filing online, or in-office.
+Once you are done filling out the form, it is time for you to submit it.
+The form can be submitted in two ways: by filing online or in person.
 Checking with a legal professional or a formation service while filing your corporation is recommended.
 It is sensitive, and one mistake can stop the entire filing process immediately.

 • Online filing: Create a subcriber account/Log in to the SOS site, get the online eDelivery form, fill it, and submit online or go to office to do the proces.